 By Uber and taxi

-Uber is my favorite private mode of transportation in Australia – it is safe, reliable and cheap!
-You can download the app and book rides that will pick you up in minutes and take you to your destination for a very affordable price!
+Uber is my favorite private mode of transportation in the country – it is safe, reliable and cheap!
 For instance, a 10 min ride would cost you around AU$10.

 Must-try food in Melbourne

-- Meat Pies – classic Australian pies made out of meat
+- Meat Pies – classic Australian pies with meat

 - Chicken Parmigiana – Baked chicken breast with a layer of tomato and parmesan cheese